 Additionally, the Center’s commitment to fostering an “extremely collaborative environment” has proven invaluable.

 “It shouldn’t be a secret sauce; everybody should be collaborating everywhere, and that’s one of the things that’s really special about the Center,” Wolf emphasizes.
-“My personal mission the whole time I’ve been at CMU is to bring people together, to find the right people, to help others.”
+“My personal mission the entire time I’ve been at CMU is to bring people together, to find the right people, to help others.”

 “We also see students collaborating significantly.
 They love it; they love being part of this.
 Some students have even told us that this Center is the reason they chose us over other grad school options while pursuing additive manufacturing.”